HoeNation/Lip-Read/README.md

 ## 🧰 Simple Setup

-Clone the repository and run the setup script:
+Clone the repository and run the setup script (requires Python 3.10 or 3.11 due to Mediapipe's wheel support):

 ```bash
 git clone <REPO_URL>